zalmoxisus/redux-devtools-extension/README.md

 import { devToolsEnhancer } from 'redux-devtools-extension';

 const store = createStore(reducer, /* preloadedState, */ devToolsEnhancer(
-  // Specify name here, actionsBlacklist, actionsCreators and other options if needed ));
+  // Specify name here, actionsBlockList, actionsCreators and other options if needed ));
 ```